mondersky/tabscolor-vscode/README.md

 ## Notes :

+- This extension doesn't work on mac os and some linux systems

-- this extension uses patching in order to allow tabs style editing, if your vs code files are read-only then Tabscolor may not work.
+- This extension uses patching in order to allow tabs style editing, if your vs code files are read-only then Tabscolor may not work.

 ## Available commands: